Mirkocoggi/GGBS/README.md

 ### Create the dockerfiles

-Create a Dockerfiles folder containing a subfolder for each tool.
+The first step is to create a Dockerfiles folder containing a subfolder for each tool.
 In each subfolder, there will be the respective Dockerfile.
 Run:
 ```